nourabdelsadek/student_grading_system/README.md

 # student_grading_system
-A console application that helps in managing classes.
+A C++ console application that helps in managing classes and getting data and statistics about the students helps in enhancing their academic level.